K9 Thunder: India

 K9 Vajra-T consist 14 major Indian manufactured systems, 50% of component by value, which include Nub ammunition capable FCS and its storage, communication system, and environment control and NBC protection system.
 Additional systems were installed such as GPS (Gunner's Primary Sight) for direct firing capability, and South African APU, which was proven for desert operation—Korean APU was under development phase during Indian trial.
 The vehicle's overall design was modified to suitable for operation in desert and high temperature condition, including the change of firing rate to 3 rounds in 30 seconds.

 In February 2020, media reported that IIT Madras along with IIT Kanpur, Armament Research and Development Establishment (ARDE) and Research Centre Imarat (RCI) are working on redesigning an existing 155 mm shell using ramjet propulsion that can cover 60 km+ range.
 It will be compatible with K9 Vajra-T. The shell will use precision guidance kit for trajectory correction.
 IIT Madras is ensuring that Munitions India can manufacture the shells.

 The 100th vehicle was delivered to the Indian Army on 18 February 2021, completing the contract ahead the schedule.
+The tanks are being produced in L&T's facility in Armoured Systems Complex, Hazira.

-In May 2021, it was reported that India's Defence Research and Development Organisation is working with Larsen & Toubro on a light tank using the K9 chassis with 105mm or 120mm gun system to counter China's Type 15 tank.
-The light tank variant was opted out as the estimated vehicle weight exceeded 30 t, limiting the places to operate.
+In May 2021, it was reported that India's Defence Research and Development Organisation is working with Larsen & Toubro on a light tank using the K9 chassis with 105 mm or 120 mm gun system to counter China's Type 15 tank.
+The light tank variant was opted out as the estimated vehicle weight exceeded 30 tonne, limiting the places to operate.

 The Indian Army planned ordering an additional 40 K-9 Vajra-T from Larsen & Toubro as of 2021 after completion of high altitude trials at Ladakh under cold climatic conditions.
 India is also looking to export the K9 Vajra-T variant to third countries in collaboration with South Korea and industry partners.

-After satisfactory performance at high altitude terrain, the MoD is getting ready to place repeat order of 200 K9 Vajra-T worth ₹9,600 crore.
-The proposal for first 100 units was cleared on 27 September 2022.
-The new batch will equip enhanced engine suited for high altitude operation, and is expected to complete delivery by 2028.
+As per a report in 2022, the MoD could place a repeat order of 200 K9 Vajra-T worth ₹9600 crore after satisfactory performance of the guns at high altitude terrain.
+The Batch II is to be equipped with enhanced engine suited for high altitude operation, and is expected to complete delivery by 2028.